cbednarski/mongodb-repl/README.md

 ## Warning

-The configuration is not secure and is not tuned for production.
-Please do not copy-paste `mongod.conf` onto production systems.
+The demo configuration is not secure and is not tuned for production.
+Please do not copy-paste this `mongod.conf` onto production systems.